Overview to Unified Service Desk

 Unified Service Desk leverages the power of the User Interface Integration (UII) framework to help you quickly configure a customized agent application.
 The UII framework lets you build and deploy composite agent applications that can provide unified access to customer information in the Common Data Service platform and external systems, and can aggregate different modes of customer interactions or channels.
 UII provides a framework for non-intrusive integration of existing line-of-business (LOB) systems at the UI level.
 For more information about how you can use UII, see Unified Service Desk and the UII framework.

 What makes up Unified Service Desk?

 Unified Service Desk is a collection of solutions and data files that contain configuration entities and the underlying entities for the UII framework.
 You configure the Unified Service Desk entities to define the user experience in the client application, such as various controls, their layout, user flow, and so on.
 All configuration information is stored in the Unified Service Desk entities, and you can bundle it along with the solutions and data files into a “package” that defines a Unified Service Desk application.
-The package can then be deployed to any Customer Engagement instance, and users can connect to it using the Unified Service Desk client application to experience the interface and functionality defined by the configuration data of the application.
+The package can then be deployed to any Common Data Service platform instance, and users can connect to it using the Unified Service Desk client application to experience the interface and functionality defined by the configuration data of the application.

 The Unified Service Desk feature is defined by the following two solution files:

 Dynamics Unified Service Desk: This solution file contains the primary Unified Service Desk entities that you configure to define the agent application experience.

 User Interface Integration for the Common Data Service platform: This solution contains the underlying entities required by the Unified Service Desk configuration entities.

 Unified Service Desk comes with four sample applications.
 More information: Sample Unified Service Desk applications

 For information about the core Unified Service Desk concepts, see Components of Unified Service Desk.